Being clear about what you want your life to be about is the first step to taking the action you need to make it happen.

 These letters look back over the year that we’ve just spent together and reflect on what’s worked, what hasn’t and what comes next.

-Life moves so quickly that it can be easy to move on without really stopping to consider the time that’s gone.
+Life flows so quickly that it can be easy to move on without really stopping to consider the time that’s gone.

-At the end of this extraordinary year, you may want to forget, but pausing to cast your mind back over the previous twelve months has many benefits.
+At the end of a year that might have been difficult, you might just want to forget and move onto (hopefully) better times, but pausing to cast your mind back over the previous twelve months has many benefits.

 First, it helps bring to mind the good times.